 When you hear the term “virtual reality,” do you think of a Sci-Fi movie or of a teenager playing the latest multiplayer war games?
 These are the images of virtual reality technology (VR) that we’ve been most fed by the media, but the fact is that VR is now going mainstream in more ways than one.

-Virtual reality might be a fun gadget to have in your home, but businesses are finding uses for VR as well.
+Virtual reality might be a fun gadget or a head tracking app for PC gaming to have in your home, but businesses are finding uses for VR as well.
 According to one recent report by Tech Pro Research, as many as 47% of respondents said that they had some plans for the future use of VR in their business.
 Here are several ways that you will see virtual reality in businesses in the near future to boost productivity, creativity, and your company’s bottom line.

 Virtual Reality and Architecture

 It is becoming increasingly common for designers of all types, and particularly for architects, to use virtual reality in their work.
 A VR system allows a designer to visualize a building concept and to give clients a true picture of the space before a piece of earth is ever moved.

 Just one of the benefits of using VR with architecture is that it can be employed through every phase of design and in different levels of detail.
 For example, a client can view a building from the outside or an engineer can use VR to step inside the building’s foundation, roof truss, or other infrastructure.
 While VR put to these uses requires some skill and a fair amount of resources, the gains are coming quickly.